Skip to main content

 Disabled people, such as blind or visually impaired customers who use a keyboard and a screen reader to access a website, find navigating a platform difficult enough at times.
 But, when you bring in factors such as:

-• Calendars to pick a date of an event
+- Calendars to pick a date for an event

 Then this is where users can be totally shut out from completing a purchase.
 Resulting in millions missing out on experiences and stripped from their independence.